virtual-barcade/minesweeper-api/README.md

 game.checkCell(/* row */, /* column */); /* --> void */
 ```

 Checks a cell for a bomb.
 If cell does not have a bomb, counts surrounding bombs.
-If surrounding bomb count is zero, sweeps mine until it has found cells with a bomb count.
+If surrounding bomb count is zero, sweeps grid until it has found cells with a bomb count.
 Returns void i.e. implicit return of undefined.

 #### flagCell